-A side benefit of uploading images that are double the intended display size is that that the chances are better that if (or when) Facebook switches on full Retina compatibility, you might not need to go back and upload all your images again.
+A side benefit of uploading images that are double the intended display size is that the chances are better that if (or when) Facebook switches on full Retina compatibility, you might not need to go back and upload all your images again.

 So until Facebook sneakily changes things under the hood again and doesn’t tell anyone, here’s my current recommendation: upload high-quality JPGs that are at least 1640px wide and 720px high.
 It’s still going to get hit with some JPG compression, but it shouldn’t be as bad as when uploading a smaller image.

 And because of the way JPG compression works, you’ll be better off with images that have more edges than smooth tones, and fewer colors rather than more.

 You can also try using this trick if your Facebook profile picture isn’t coming out as sharp as you’d like.